buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 Although being a +1 magic **weapon**, it is considered a +5 magic weapon for evaluating immunities and bonuses to Attack Roll and damage.
 In addition, the weapon ignores resistance to slashing damage.
 When you attack a creature that has at least one head with this weapon and get at least 2 Critical Hits, you cut off one of the creature' \*\*s heads.
 The creature dies if it can' \*\*t survive without the lost head.

-A creature is immune to this effect if it is immune to slashing damage, doesn' \*\*t have or need a head, or the Narrator decides that the creature is too big for its head to be cut off with this weapon.
+A creature is immune to this effect if it is immune to slashing damage, doesn' \*\*t have or need a head, or the Game Master decides that the creature is too big for its head to be cut off with this weapon.

 Such a creature instead takes 6d8 extra slashing damage from the hit.